What does a non-molestation order do?

-A Non-Molestation Order, commonly referred to as an Injunction, is an order for protection applied for in the Family Court and is obtained to try and prevent the person against whom the order is made (‘the respondent), normally your partner/spouse or former partner/spouse, from doing certain things.
+A Non-Molestation Order, commonly referred to as an Injunction, is an order for protection applied for in the Family Court and is obtained to try and prevent the person against whom the order is made (‘the respondent'), normally your partner/spouse or former partner/spouse, from doing certain things.
+Read on for a full explanation of the terms involved in a non-molestation order.

 The usual clauses of an non-molestation order, are as follows :-